-This three-day Atlanta music festival is held each April to commemorate Earth Day.
+This three-day Atlanta music festival is held each April in Piedmont Park to commemorate Earth Day.
 The music festival features well-known names and up-and-comers.
 Get the day started with a 5K followed by a beer tasting.
 After all, Sweetwater is Atlanta’s most successful microbrew.

 Shaky Knees (May)

 Shaky Knees is the perfect weekend event for hipsters and fans of alternative music.
 Lesli even took her kids to this Atlanta music festival!
 Skip the VIP pass and go all the way to platinum.
 You’ll be doing it up right with private open bar, shaded lounge seating, air conditioned rest rooms and of course private entrance and all access.

 From the folks that bring you Shaky Knees comes Shaky Beats, a techno, electronic dance music festival that’s also a bit of a party.

 Considered one of the largest free jazz fests in the country, the Atlanta Jazz Festival always brings an impressive line up of legends, as well as up-and-comers.
 The festival utilizes venues throughout the city for a three-day event over Memorial Day weekend.